brimdata/zed/docs/lake/design.md

 #### Aggregation Rule

-An aggregation rule allows the creation of any index keyed by one or more fields (primary, second, etc) typically the result of an aggregation.
+An aggregation rule allows the creation of any index keyed by one or more fields (primary, second, etc.), typically the result of an aggregation.
 The aggregation is specified as a Zed query.
 For example,
 ```
-zed lake index create IndexGroupEx agg "count() by _path"
+zed lake index create IndexGroupEx agg "count() by field"
 ```
 creates a rule that creates an index keyed by the group-by keys whose values are the partial-result aggregation given by the Zed expression.